MrDavidRios/remindr/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for Remindr
 title: ''
-labels: enhancement
+labels: ["enhancement"]
-assignees: cawa-93
+assignees: ''

 ---